top of page

 medallion

-On 31st October 1994, a ceremony was held at Yad Vashem (the Holocaust Memorial) on the Mount of Remembrance in Jerusalem, Israel, to be honoured as 'Righteous Among The Nations' - an honour given by the State of Israel to describe non-Jews who risked their lives during the Holocaust to save Jews from extermination by the Nazis.
+On 11th April 1993, the posthumous award of 'Righteous Among The Nations' was approved by the Holocaust Memorial Committee - their highest honour from the State of Israel for a non-Jewish foreigner.
+On 31st October 1994, a ceremony was held at Yad Vashem (the Holocaust Memorial) on the Mount of Remembrance in Jerusalem, Israel, to honour someone who had risked their lives during the Holocaust to save Jews from extermination by the Nazis.
 The ceremony was attended by her son - Prince Philip, 1st Duke of Edinburgh (1921-2021) and her only living daughter - Princess George William of Hanover, formerly Princess Sophie of Greece & Denmark (1914-2001).
+Prince Philip said at the ceremony - "as far as we know, she had never mentioned to anyone that she had given refuge to the Cohen family at a time when Jews throughout Greece were in danger of being arrested and transported to death camps.
+I suspect that she never thought of it as something special.
+She was a person with deep religious faith and she would have considered it to be a totally natural human action to fellow human beings in distress."

 Prince_Philip_and_Princess_Sophie_laying_a_wreath_at_Yad_Vashem_-_1994.jpg